shanel262/Assignment1/README.md

 # Assignment1
 Assignment 1 for Distributed Systems.
 A GUI to access mySQL DB.
-Allows the user to browse the db entries using the next and previous buttons.
+Allows the user to browse the db entries using the next and previous buttons, as well as adding new entries.

 ## To-do
-- Add entries to db
 - Delete entries from db
-- Edit db entries